 Homemade bread recipes usually call for either store bought yeast or a bread “starter” that is passed down from someone else.
 I’m a fan of both of those, but also LOVE bread made with kefir milk as it requires no additional yeast other than what naturally occurs in the kefir.
 Kefir grains are similar to a “scoby” used in kombucha or in making vinegar in that the grains are a “symbiotic culture of bacteria and yeast”.
 To make kefir milk, you simply put your kefir grains in a jar of fresh milk, leave it to ferment for 24 hours then strain out the grains, add more fresh milk and start over.
 From this cultured milk, you can make yogurt, cheese, bread, add it to a smoothie as a gut health booster or just drink it plain. (it’s remarkably similar in taste to buttermilk) Kefir grains keep growing as you feed them, so if you’re interested in sourcing some, I’ll be more than happy to sell you some of mine, you can find them on the “Products” page of this website… and I have lots, lol!

 Anyway, if homemade bread rings your bell, make sure you try the recipe below with kefir milk using NO added yeast or sourdough starter!
+Make sure to read the tips for success below.

 3 Cups All-Purpose Flour (white, wheat, rye, etc.)